 Oddly enough…and probably most likely suited to the American market Lexus have decided to shoehorn in a 2.4 litre 4 cylinder petrol unit into the NX.
 Along with this you get electric motors front and rear, total power only equates to a rather lacklustre 195 BHP…I know right?!

 This gives the NX a 0-62 time of 9.2 seconds, not bad…but also nothing to write home about considering the power and technology sitting inside this thing.

-Acceleration is adequate, and even though the NX is fitted with a CVT it is pretty damn smooth.
+Acceleration is adequate, and even though the NX is fitted with a planetary type CVT, and it’s pretty damn smooth.
 Floor it and you get a surge of revs, but around town and when cruising it behaves like a normal gearbox, with no random revving to 6,000 RPM as can sometimes be the case with the loathed CVT ‘box.

-Sitting at motorway speeds the ride is super silky.
-You are well insulated from the outside world, dare I even say – equally well if not better than the Range Rover Sport.
-Steering is nicely weighted and nicely vague for ultimate SUV controllability.
+Sitting at motorway speeds ride is super silky.
+You are well insulated from the outside world, dare I even say – equally well, if not better than the Range Rover Sport.
+Steering is pleasantly weighted and nicely vague for ultimate SUV controllability.